 Apps and Apps versions

 We collect information related to which Apps and Apps version(s) you have activated.
-Knowing your current version of the Apps allows our customer support team to troubleshoot technical issues with you.
+Knowing your current version of the Apps allows our Support Team to troubleshoot technical issues with you.

 We collect information about whether you have successfully established a VPN connection on a particular day (but not a specific time of the day), to which VPN location (but not your assigned outgoing IP address), and from which country/ISP (but not your source IP address).
 This minimal information assists us in providing technical support, such as identifying connection problems, providing country-specific advice about how to best use our Service, and to enable ExpressVPN engineers to identify and fix network issues.

 Aggregate sum of data transferred (in MB)

-We collect information regarding the total sum of data transfer you consume.
-Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of users combined, thereby affecting the quality of service for other ExpressVPN users, we may contact them for an explanation.
+We collect information regarding the total sum of data transferred by a given user.
+Although we provide unlimited data transfer, if we notice that a single user pushes more traffic than thousands of others combined, thereby affecting the quality of service for other ExpressVPN users, we may contact that user for an explanation.

 We collect minimal usage statistics to maintain our quality of service.
 We may know, for example, that our customer John had connected to our New York VPN location on Tuesday and had transferred an aggregate of 823 MB of data across a 24-hour period.
 John can’t be uniquely identified as responsible for any specific behavior because his usage pattern overlaps with thousands of other ExpressVPN customers who also connected to the same location on the same day.

 We’ve engineered our systems to categorically eliminate storage of sensitive data.
 We may know THAT a customer has used ExpressVPN, but we never know HOW they have utilized our Service.
 We stand by our firm commitment to our customers’ privacy by not possessing any data related to a user’s online activities.